Last Updated on January 24, 2022 by Corinne Schmitt

 Sweet Thai Chili Sauce: If you don’t have Thai chili sauce, you can double the sriracha and combine it with a tablespoon of honey.

 Sriracha: Although sriracha is a hot sauce, you can’t simply swap in Tabasco or Cholula.
-You’re better off subbing in a chili paste or sprinkling in crushed red chili or ground cayenne to kick up the heat.
+You’re better off subbing in a chili paste, harissa paste or sprinkling in crushed red chili or ground cayenne to kick up the heat.

 Panko Bread Crumbs: Panko works best in this recipe to give you a nice crispy but light crust on the shrimp.
 In a pinch, you can use regular bread crumbs.
 For a keto or low-carb version, use pork rind crumbs instead.